-- All other necessary engine and generator adjustments and repairs have been performed. - The carburetor is actually malfunctioning, by carefully following the troubleshooting procedures in Section 6.
-Troubleshooting.
+- All other necessary engine and generator adjustments and repairs have been performed. - The carburetor is actually malfunctioning.

 A throttle stop screw is provided for adjusting the "closed" position of the throttle plate to obtain proper governor response when loads are being disconnected.
 (See Governor Adjustments, Page 8-6.)
 To adjust the throttle stop screw: